robertdp/purescript-web-router/README.md

 -- | This is the route printer we need to pass to the driver.
 -- | It can only print paths to valid pages, which means a path can't be produced for the `NotFound` route.
 -- | With this approach routes can be seperated based on whether they should be a navigation target and have a URL.
--- | Note: assymetry is not required, and a symmetrical printer works just fine as well. printRoute :: Page -> String printRoute = print pages
+-- | Note: assymetry is not required, and a symmetrical printer works as well. printRoute :: Page -> String printRoute = print pages
 ```